Part 1 - Weapons and Mountings

 Sear - Holds the firing pin in a cocked position against the compression of a spring until the trigger is activated, which allows the spring to drive the firing pin into the primer.

-Separate Loading - See "Bag Guns" above.
+Separate Loading - See "Bag Guns" below.

 SF - Slow Firing.
 This may not have been an official designation, but instead may have been a way of differentiating those guns that were not "QF" or "RF" types.

 SK - Schnelladekanone or Schnellfeurkanone.
 German for "Fast Firing Cannon," equivalent to QF or RF.
 Also listed as being for "Schiffskanone" or "Ship Cannon."
 See "German Designations" above.

 Slide cylinder - The part of the gun forward of the rear cylinder which fits in the slide and moves through it during recoil.
 Keys are usually inserted between the slide and the slide cylinder to prevent rotation of the gun due to the reaction of the projectile on the rifling.
 See "Slide" below.

 Smoothbore - A gun barrel or gun barrel section that does not have any rifling.

 SP - Single Purpose.
 Means that the weapon is intended for use only against surface targets.
 Maximum elevation of these guns is usually less than 45 degrees.